SIGN UP TO OUR NEWS!

 Day 3: Soto de Cangas to Riaño

-Fuel up with a post-breakfast churro today before starting the climb of the Puerto del Pontón (1280m).
-46km long, its gradients are kind (mostly!) and the constantly changing scenery is bound to keep you motivated to the top.
+Fuel up with a mid-morning churro and coffee today before starting the climb of the Puerto del Pontón (1280m).
+Although 46km long, its gradients are mostly kind and the ever-changing scenery will keep you motivated all the way to the top.
 You are now on the high plateau of the Picos, a landscape of small forested peaks, surrounded by lush fields that have been laboriously levelled from this otherwise harsh, rocky land.

-Today’s optional extras are at the start of the day, the Alto de Cazo (653m) and the Alto de Les Bedules (933m).
-Both are beautiful climbs on narrow roads through some very rural countryside.
+Today’s optional extras are at the start of the day – the Alto de Cazo (653m) and the Alto de Les Bedules (933m).
+Both are beautiful climbs on small roads through some pretty rural countryside.

 Easier route: 69km with 1300m ascent